2008 Pittsburgh Steelers season: Regular season

 Based on 2007 records, the Steelers boasted the NFL's most difficult schedule in 2008, with an opponent winning percentage of .598; ten games were played against teams that finished 2007 with winning records.
 The Steelers played each of the teams in the AFC North twice, once home and once on the road.
 The Steelers also faced the teams from the AFC South and NFC East divisions throughout the season.
-Pittsburgh's matchups included the San Diego and New England, who each won their division in the 2007 season.
+Pittsburgh's matchups included San Diego and New England, who each won their division in the 2007 season.
 The Steelers played five nationally televised primetime games, the maximum allowed number by the NFL.

 Entering the first week of the season, players voted Ben Roethlisberger, Hines Ward, James Farrior, and Jeff Reed team captains.
 Farrior, James Harrison, and Troy Polamalu were voted to represent the Steelers at the 2009 Pro Bowl.
 James Harrison set the Steelers' franchise single-season record for sacks, surpassing Mike Merriweather's previous record of 15 sacks in 1984.
 Harrison also became the first undrafted player to win the NFL's Defensive Player of the Year Award.
 He was the fifth Steeler to win the award—the first since Rod Woodson in 1993.
 Harrison and Polamalu were also voted to the NFL's All-Pro team.

 The Steelers' defense tied the 1973 Los Angeles Rams record by holding 14 consecutive opponents under 300 yards of total offense.
 The defense finished ranked first in the league in total and passing yards given up and second in rushing yards.
 For the fifth time in his career Hines Ward received for over 1,000 yards throughout the season.
 The team's offense ranked 22nd in overall offense, 17th in passing, and 23rd in rushing.
 Rashard Mendenhall was the team's only rookie to start a game; the fewest rookie starts of any team in the league.